1 June 2022

 4.4.
 Information collected at our premises

 If you visit our premises, your image may be captured on CCTV systems operated by the firm or the entity which manages our premises.
 Building access control systems may also capture the location, time and date of your entry and exit to our offices.
+Where required by local law or regulation, we may also collect health screening information (including temperature) or other wellness data necessary to facilitate the safe functioning of our offices.

-Where permitted by applicable law, Crefovi may record and/or monitor telephone calls made and received and electronic communications sent to or received by the firm’s networks in order to protect our business and verify compliance with our policies and relevant legal requirements.
-Any such recording and/or monitoring will be carried out for lawful business purposes and in accordance with applicable laws and regulations.
+Where permitted by applicable law, Crefovi may record and/or monitor telephone calls made and received and electronic communications sent to, or received by, the firm’s networks in order to protect our business and verify compliance with our policies and relevant legal requirements.
+Any such recording and/or monitoring will be carried out for lawful business purposes, and in accordance with applicable laws and regulations.
 This may include the following purposes:

 - recording facts (including converting voice messages into text);